-Justice Ministry European Committee
+ISKCON Justice Ministry Europe

 Appellate authority responsible for oversight, due process, and judicial consistency within ISKCON Europe.

-The Justice Ministry European Committee (JMEC), formally adopted on the 26th of September 2025 at the ISKCON Euro Regional Governing Body (RGB) meeting,
+on the 26th of September 2025 at the ISKCON Euro Regional Governing Body (RGB) meeting, is one of the appeals and grievance

-is one of the appeals, grievance redressal and adjudication bodies within ISKCON Europe’s judicial framework.
-It is the trusted authority for upholding
+redressal and adjudication bodies within ISKCON Europe’s judicial framework.
+It is the trusted authority for upholding and

-and administering fair process across ISKCON’s European region, as delegated by the ISKCON Euro RGB.
+administering fair process across ISKCON’s European region, as delegated by the ISKCON Euro RGB.

-building the capacity of local temple and centre leaders, and keeping records of appeals and redirections.
+fostering consistent decision‑making, building the capacity of local temple and centre leaders,

-The JMEC reviews the fairness and soundness of decisions and oversees due process, consistency, and adherence to ISKCON law by hearing appeals after all lower remedies have been exhausted.
-This is supported by a pool of trained adjudicators and case managers, working alongside ISKCON Resolve.
+have been exhausted.
+This is supported by a pool of trained adjudicators and case managers,

-Thus, its primary function is not to act as a court of first instance, but rather as the appellate authority in ISKCON Europe, ensuring that local remedies are exhausted and reviewed fairly
+instance, but rather as the appellate authority in ISKCON Europe, ensuring that local remedies are exhausted and reviewed fairly.

 Our Role

-JMEC reviews appeals and oversees the fairness and soundness of decisions made by local and regional authorities.
+Justice Ministry Europe reviews appeals and oversees the fairness and soundness of decisions made by local and regional authorities.
 Working with trained adjudicators and ISKCON Resolve, it ensures consistency, transparency, and adherence to established procedures.

 Objectives